tosiek88/leocode_node_task/README.md

 I am using <a href="https://github.com/pashky/restclient.el" target="_blank">https://github.com/pashky/restclient.el</a>
 to make make request against API.

-<p>Application is divided on modules which encapsulated their responsibilities, Very Basic implementation off Domain Driven Desing is used, Flow of data is from Controller through the Servies to Repository.
-Between component's DTO's are used to transfer only reqired data.
+<p>Application is divided by modules which encapsulated their responsibilities, Very Basic implementation off Domain Driven Desing is used, Flow of data is from Controller through the Servies to Repository.
+DTO's are used to transfer only reqired data, between components and layers.
-One Profile for Automapper configuration have implemented for User<->UserDTO mapping.
+Currently Automapper has one mapping profile for User<->UserDTO.
 </p>

-<p>All Modules use Dependency Injections, and built in IoC allowing to decouple components between each other, simplifies writing a test. </p>
+<p>All Modules use built-in NestJS Dependency Injections and IoC allowing to decouple components between each other, simplifies writing a test. </p>

-<p>Main core of Authentication module is Passport and JWT, Local Strategy, JWT token will expire after 5 minutes.</p>
+<p>Main core of Authentication module is Passport and JWT, Local Strategy. each token is valid for 5 minutes</p>

 <p>Additionally in `/src/users/users.controller.ts` there is couple of examples that allow to test functionality of Role, RoleGuards.
-AuthGuards are elegant way to manage all authentication logic, if all conditions are meet it will attach user object to request object, which can be access in controller. </p>
+AuthGuards are elegant way to manage all authentication logic, if all conditions are met it will attach user to request object, which can be access in controller. </p>

 <p> In memory database contain two users: